 Citroen C5 Aircross will remind drivers to plug in the vehicle in this country

-Citroen C5 Aircross will remind drivers to plug in the vehicle in this country2 min read .
-Updated: 18 Oct 2021, 06:05 PM IST
+Citroen C5 Aircross will remind drivers to plug in the vehicle in this country

 Citroen C5 Aircross hybrid will send message reminders on the vehicle screen after five days have passed between charges.